TheJacksonLab/QM_ML_BondBreaking/README.md

 Please refer to the preprint paper https://chemrxiv.org/engage/chemrxiv/article-details/640cdd12b5d5dbe9e81b77f9 for more details, the formal paper will be available soon.

-Authors: Zheng Yu and Nick Jackson, University of Illinois at Urbana Champapaign
+Authors: Zheng Yu and Nick Jackson, University of Illinois at Urbana Champaign

 # Data
 Includes the datasets needed for training the ML model (Model3 in the paper).